-He is a National Wellness Foundation practitioner and a member of the International Chiropractic Pediatric Association and Texas Chiropractic Association.
+He is a Certified Webster Technique provider, a member of the International Chiropractic Pediatric Association and Texas Chiropractic Association.
 He has extensive postgraduate education on various topics which include the completion of the Epic Pediatrics training program and is currently studying with the ICPA to receive his CACCP.

 Loving Life in Abilene